abonzini/ODLBoardGame/CardResources/CardData/readme.md

     - ```ModifierOperation``` how the modifier's value is applied (i.e. whether it's a multiplaction, addition, etc)
     - ```Input``` contains the value $n$ of the modifier, needed for some (most?) operations
     - ```Output``` defines *what* is modified, if a stat, a damage value, etc
     - ```TargetPlayer``` in some cases where you want to modify a player's value (e.g. gold), this field is used to choose whether it's a card's owner or the opponents, whose value can be modified.
 This allows effects such as *"Destroy a card and refund the owner"*.

+- ```ASSERT``` is a mathematical operation that checks if the desired input value $\neq 0$.
+If the assert succeeds, nothing happens, but if it fails, the effect loop ends right there, and the following effects won't be executed.
+Useful for effect with complex conditions where a part of the effect is conditional on something happening.

+    Parameters:
+    - ```Input``` contains the value $n$ to assert

 ## Possible Parameter Values